arvinq/TLCspaceX/README.md

 Nevertheless, the fetching and loading of the launch list is relatively quick because of the amount of data being fetch.

+## Assumptions
+When sorting by date, I have it sorted from latest to earliest as I believe user's would want to checkout what the upcoming missions instead of checking out the past missions.

+## Additional Bits
+Filtering and sorting is a combined feature so when the user filter mission's status and sort it, it still works.
+As oppose to having a separate sorting and filtering feature that acts on the list.

+## Limitation
+Apparently, the grouping of data when sorted (by alphabet and by year) is still on wip but submitting now as discussed with agent.

 ## Screenshot
 ![TLCSpaceX](screen.png)